codernkb/hideShow-js/README.md

 # hideShow-js
-this is javascript code for show and hide password functionality this script is very useful and can be added to any app where password field id used. it is very common code to understand the logic behind it
+this is javascript code for show and hide password functionality this script is very useful and can be added to any app where password field id used.
+It is very common code to understand the logic behind it